Doxuno

 REPRESENTATIONS AND WARRANTIES

-Contractor represents and warrants that: (a) Contractor has the full right, power, and authority to enter into this Agreement and to perform the Services without violating any agreement, obligation, or restriction to which Contractor is subject; (b) the Services will be performed in a professional and workmanlike manner in accordance with applicable industry standards; (c) the Work Product will not infringe or misappropriate any third-party intellectual property rights; and (d) Contractor will comply with all applicable federal, state, and local laws, regulations, and ordinances in performing the Services, including without limitation applicable tax laws.
+Contractor represents and warrants that: (a) Contractor has the full right and authority to enter into this Agreement and perform the Services without breaching any other obligation; (b) the Services will be performed in a professional and workmanlike manner; (c) the Work Product will not infringe any third-party intellectual property right; and (d) Contractor will comply with all applicable federal, state, and local laws, including applicable tax and licensing laws.

 GOVERNING LAW AND DISPUTE RESOLUTION

-This Agreement shall be governed by and construed in accordance with the laws of the State of New York, without regard to its conflict of laws principles.
-Any dispute arising out of or relating to this Agreement shall be resolved exclusively in the state or federal courts of competent jurisdiction located in the State of New York, and each party hereby irrevocably consents to the personal jurisdiction and venue of such courts.
+This Agreement shall be governed by and construed in accordance with the laws of the State of New York, without regard to its conflict-of-laws principles.
+Any dispute shall be resolved exclusively in the state or federal courts located in the State of New York, to whose jurisdiction and venue the Parties consent.

 GENERAL PROVISIONS